reberhardt7/sofa/README.md

 ### Update

-An "update" request (i.e. a PUT request to a resource) contains one or more parameters in the request body that the caller is looking to update.
+An "update" request (i.e. a PATCH request to a resource) contains one or more parameters in the request body that the caller is looking to update.
 (For example, in the "Getting Started" example, we UPDATEd `color=yellow`, but could have included any number of parameters to update in a single request as well.)